Trains illicit magical journeys, through enchanted forests, fields of golden wheat waving in the sun, and bridges over

 Neighbors who were Resourceful and Interesting!

 Already in their late seventies when we moved into the neighborhood, Walter and Hatti Hoerner were definitely what would be called “old school”.
 Though Walter had worked as a house mover, among other things, they lived on wild fish and game their whole lives, only purchasing paper goods and other such staples as needed.
 Walter hunted, fished, and trapped for all of their protein requirements, until too old to do so and Hatti grew all of their veggies in the large garden between their home and the railroad tracks.
 The railroad took no notice of them cultivating railroad property for their purpose.

 I became good friends with Walter and Hatti shortly after moving into our upper flat nearby.
 For every morning at around six, I would be wakened by the “Walter Hoerner alarm clock”.
 Walter’s home was heated by an ancient coal furnace, with wood being the only fuel ever used.
 Their kitchen stove was also a wood burning unit, the natural gas service to their home having never been connected.

 At six AM each day, Walter would start up the large band saw next to his garage.
 He would then cut up all of the old wood, which friends and acquaintances delivered to him on a regular basis.
 Afternoons were spent removing nails and hardware from the wood which was to be sawed up the following morning.
-No amount of coaxing could get Walter to switch his schedule, and all of the neighbors were quite fond of the spritely old couple so no one complained too much about the whining noise from the saw.
+No amount of coaxing could get Walter to switch his schedule, and all of the neighbors were quite fond of the spritely old couple so no one complained too much about all the racket from the saw.
 I came to look forward to it as well and missed it in later years, even after I had moved out of the neighborhood.

 Up and about, I would often take my cup of coffee and visit with Walter while he worked.
 Walter was a very sociable individual and had a story for every occasion.
 The stories were often repeats, with some elements added, eliminated or revised for his purpose, but they were always entertaining.